12+

 Other beliefs of the Eastern Slavs.

-The ancient Slavs greatly revered their ancestors.
-They deified the long-dead founders of the family and deeply believed that their spirit protected the whole family from troubles.
+The ancient Slavs greatly revered (почитали) their ancestors.
+They deified (обожествляли) the long-deceased founders of the family and firmly believed that their spirits protected the entire family from troubles.
 Our ancestors also thought that the spirits of the dead could walk among the living.
-They imagined them as mermaids.
-Just all the cartoon characters of our time presented in the form of a goblin, a vodyanoi (water creature), a kikimora are nothing but the imagination of the ancient Eastern Slavs about evil spirits.
+They envisioned (представляли) them as mermaids.
+Indeed (действительно), all the cartoon characters of our time presented in the form of a goblin, a vodyanoy (water creature), and a kikimora are nothing more than the ancient Eastern Slavs’ imaginings (представления) of malevolent (злых) spirits.

-— babies born with defects are children who died during childbirth, premature or deformed;
+Babies born with defects, children who died during childbirth, were premature, or were deformed.

-— children who were disowned by their parents, and they were abducted by evil spirits.
+Children who were disowned by their parents and were abducted by evil spirits.

-It is believed that kikimoras do not appear for no reason in a person’s home.
-They settle where a child has died or a person has hanged himself for some reason.
+It was believed that kikimoras did not appear without cause in a person’s home.
+They settled where a child had died or a person had hanged themselves for some reason.

-The favorite occupation of the kikimora according to Slavic mythology is weaving and spinning.
-People saw the causes of all their illnesses and troubles in the tricks of these evil spirits or the wrath of the gods.
-Therefore, they were treated with the help of spells, incantations and sacrifices.
-To protect themselves, they came up with a charm for themselves.
-And in the houses, a figure of a brownie was installed in a prominent place, which symbolized the spirit of a deceased ancestor and they were sure that it would protect their home from thieves, fire and would protect their peace.
+The kikimora’s favored occupation, according to Slavic mythology, is weaving and spinning.
+People attributed (приписывали) the causes of all their illnesses and troubles to the tricks of these malevolent spirits or the wrath of the gods.
+Therefore, they sought treatment through (прибегали к) spells, incantations, and sacrifices.
+To protect themselves, they created (изобретали) charms.
+And in their homes, a figure of a brownie was installed in a prominent place, which symbolized the spirit of a deceased ancestor, and they were certain that it would protect their home from thieves and fire and safeguard their peace.

 Annual wheel — all Slavic holidays